sgromanenko/spotify-top-tracks/README.md

 # Spotify Top Tracks App

-A simple React application that displays your top tracks from Spotify.
+A React application that displays your top tracks from Spotify with their audio features.

 ## Features

 - Display your top tracks from your Spotify listening history
-- Configure the number of tracks to display (5, 10, 20, or 50)
+- Configure the number of tracks to display (10, 20, 30, or 50)
-- Choose the time range for your top tracks (4 weeks, 6 months, or all time)
+- Choose the time range for your top tracks (last month, 6 months, or all time)
 - Play 30-second preview of tracks when available
 - View detailed audio features for each track (danceability, energy, etc.)
 - Browse your playlists
 - Clean, responsive UI with Spotify-inspired design
+- OAuth authentication with Spotify

 ## Getting Started

 ### Prerequisites

 - Node.js and npm installed on your machine
-- A valid Spotify API token (pre-configured in the app for demo purposes)
+- A Spotify account (free or premium)
+- A registered Spotify application (see Authentication Setup below)

 ### Installation